 1991 – The JNF (Himanuta) submits an eviction claim against the Sumarin family (Civil Claim, 5980/91).

-1999 – The Magistrate Court (Justice Rafi Strauss) ruled that the Sumarin family had a right to the property by virtue of a purchase agreement signed between the landlord (whose sons were later declared absentees) and the father of the family. à Himnuta’s appeal therefore was rejected.
+1999 – The Magistrate Court (Justice Rafi Strauss) ruled that the Sumarin family had a right to the property by virtue of a permission the family got from the owner of the house and by a purchase agreement signed between the landlord and the father of the family.
+Heimnuta’s appeal therefore was rejected.

 1999 – The Sumarin family filed a claim in the District Court to declare ownership of the property based on the authority given them by the landlord to live in the property and on the basis of a purchase contract signed between him and the father of the family in 1983 (Legal Proceeding 633/99).
 In the hearing, there were expert testimonies that placed doubt on the reliability of the purchase contract.